sav-che/TL-2/Authors/Krieger, Karl Wilhelm {std. K. Krieg.}.md

-> [!cite] BHL link: this entry starts at [page 674](https://www.biodiversitylibrary.org/item/103253#page/700/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 674](https://www.biodiversitylibrary.org/page/33068916) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Krieger, Karl Wilhelm (1848-1921), German mycologist; educated in the seminary at Nossen; high school teacher at Porschdorf nr.
-Schandau 1869-1876; from then on at Königstein a.E. (*K. Krieg.*).
+Schandau 1869-1876; from then on at Königstein a.E.
+**Abbreviated name**: *K. Krieg.*

 #### Herbarium and types